 Over time, it may seem like your abdominal area is immune to traditional weight loss and toning methods, like diet and exercise.
-Many people share this frustration, which is why tummy tucks have remained such popular options for patients in Alexandria, VA, seeking a more contoured body.
+Many people share this frustration, which is why tummy tucks have remained such popular options for patients who are seeking a more toned body.

-Abdominoplasty, commonly known as a tummy tuck, is a surgical procedure that corrects protruding or sagging skin in the abdominal area.
-This highly effective cosmetic procedure can be customized to your specific needs, allowing patients to choose a full abdominoplasty or partial abdominoplasty.
+Abdominoplasty, commonly known as a tummy tuck, is a body contouring procedure that corrects protruding or sagging skin in the abdominal area.
+This highly effective cosmetic operation can be customized to your specific needs, allowing you to choose between a full abdominoplasty or partial abdominoplasty.

 Dr. Eric Desman of the Virginia Center for Plastic Surgery has helped many patients feel more comfortable with their midsection.
-And with advanced techniques, he’s able to significantly reduce pain during the recovery process.
-If you’re considering a tummy tuck in Alexandria, VA, learn more about how Dr. Eric Desman can restore a refreshed appearance to your figure.*
+With advanced techniques, he is able to significantly reduce pain during the recovery process.
+If you’re considering a tummy tuck in Northern Virginia and Alexandria, learn more about how our clinic can restore a refreshed appearance to your figure.*.

 There are two general categories of tummy tucks: complete abdominoplasty and partial abdominoplasty.
-When deciding which type is right for you, it’s important to understand the risks and benefits of each procedure, and the realistic achievable goals.
+When deciding which type is right for you, it’s important to understand the risks and benefits of each procedure, along with the realistic achievable goals.
 You may or may not be a candidate for certain procedures based on your anatomy.
 For example, if you’d like to undergo a partial abdominoplasty to avoid a longer scar, this may not be possible based on your specific anatomy and degree of abdominal sagging.
-These considerations will be discussed at your consultation with Dr. Desman in Alexandria, VA.
+Dr. Desman can meet with you to explain the right tummy tuck for your circumstances.

 A complete abdominoplasty is a major surgical procedure, which usually takes about two-to-four hours.

-In a complete abdominoplasty, Dr. Desman will make an incision that spans the lower abdomen, from one pubic bone to the other, and then he will detach the belly button to allow for full access to the abdominal area.
+During this operation, Dr. Desman will make an incision that spans the lower abdomen, from one pubic bone to the other, and then detach the belly button to allow for full access to the abdominal area.
 Your skin is lifted to expose the covering over the abdominal muscles.
-Dr. Desman then pulls these muscles closer together and stitches them in place to create a tighter abdomen and a narrower waistline.
+Our surgeon then pulls these muscles closer together and stitches them in place to create a tighter abdomen and a narrower waistline.

 Your skin is then pulled back over the area and stitched into place.
 This removes excess skin and allows Dr. Desman to create a new opening to replace the displaced belly button.
 Sometimes liposuction of the flanks or hips may also be recommended, which creates a more contoured figure.

-A partial abdominoplasty is a less invasive version of the complete abdominoplasty, and it’s suitable for those who require less extreme changes.
+A mini-tummy tuck is a less invasive version of the complete tummy tuck, and it is suitable for those who require less extreme changes.
 In a partial abdominoplasty, the initial incision is smaller, and the belly button is not detached.
 The only tightening occurs below the belly button.

 Traditionally, tummy tuck procedures have required a lengthy and uncomfortable recovery period.
-While recovery ultimately depends on how the patient responds to the procedure, Dr. Desman utilizes an advanced numbing agent that significantly cuts down on pain and discomfort during recovery.
-Additionally, Dr. Desman can perform tummy tuck surgery using a technique that doesn’t require drains and does not use glue technology.
+While recovery ultimately depends on how the patient responds to the operation, Dr. Desman utilizes an advanced numbing agent that significantly cuts down on pain and discomfort during recovery.
+Additionally, our surgeon can perform tummy tuck surgery using a technique that does not require drains or glue technology.

-For optimal comfort, Dr. Desman now uses a medication called Exparel, which is a slow-release numbing agent that is injected during the surgical procedure.
-This makes a significant difference in the amount of pain you’ll experience during the first few days of recovery.
-Here’s why – the key to minimizing these problems is to reduce the pain at its source.
+For optimal comfort, our practice now uses a medication called Exparel, which is a slow-release numbing agent that is injected during the surgical procedure.
+This makes a significant difference in the amount of pain experienced during the first few days of recovery.

 Unless you gain a significant amount of weight or become pregnant following your procedure, the results of your abdominoplasty should be very long lasting, especially when paired with a sensible diet and exercise.